 HOW TO QUICKLY PAY OFF CREDIT CARDS

 The first thing you have to do is take responsibility for it.
 Whether your debt is a result of severe financial times or frivolous spending, it doesn’t matter.
 But, before you even think about getting out from beneath your credit card debt, you need to be ready to make it happen.
 That means you have to be willing to put in the hard work and make the lifestyle changes necessary to achieve your goals.

-1. Transfer to zero or lower balance cards
+1. Transfer your balances to zero or lower balance cards

 When you have a lot of credit card debt, you will want to try to lower the amount of interest you pay.
 Since that compounds every month, it can mean your $50 payment will only reduce the debt by $10.

 Take some time to do some research to find zero interest rate transfer cards or those with a low introductory rate.
 If you can drop your interest payments, that will allow you to focus on paying off your credit card debts.